yauyuuue-commits/apple-music-mcp/README.md

 This MCP gives your AI the raw tools.
 What it *does* with them is up to you.

-For example, we built a Tinder-style swipe card UI for music discovery — Claude listens to each song, reads the lyrics, decides if it likes it, and shows an animated card that swipes right (save) or left (skip):
+For example, we built a Tinder-style swipe card UI for music discovery — Claude listens to each song, reads the lyrics, decides if it likes it, and shows an animated card that swipes right (save) or left (skip).
+See the [demo above](#) for what this looks like in action.

-> *Screenshot / demo GIF placeholder — add your own!*

 The card display is not part of this MCP server.
 It lives in the AI's conversation as a prompt-driven behavior.
 If you want something similar, **design it together with your Claude** — that's half the fun.
 The data structure is simple: song title, artist, a lyrics snippet, and a verdict.
 The visual style is yours to create.